reimerb13/Education-Project-Practicum/README.md

 There are three different clusters for the female Metro data.
 The three different colors used in this graphical display was red, blue, and green.

 This process was used for all the different regions and genders.
 Below is a table of the potential number of clusters based on the respective dendrograms.
+A document of all visualizations for the dendrograms for each region and gender is attached to this instance page.

 |Region|Gender|Optimal Number of Clusters from Dendrograms|
 |------|------|-------------------------------------------|